 To place quick entries, with a stop loss and target attached, you could use the Market Depth feature in MT4.
 Go to View>Market Watch.
 Then right-click on the EURUSD and select Market Depth.
 Or on your EURUSD chart, right-click and select Market Depth.

 As the price is consolidating you will know how big your stop loss is.
 Put it in the SL box.
 If your stop loss is going to be 4 pips, put 40 in the box (because it is based on fractional pips).
 If your target is going to be 8 pips, put 80 in the TP box.
 Enter your position size in the middle box based on your account size, stop loss level, risk tolerance.
 To calculate position size quickly, you can use this online position size calculator.
 Be sure to test this all out in a demo account before using as some brokers may be different.

 When the price breaks above the consolidation, click Buy (near session high).
 When the price breaks below the consolidation, click Sell (near session low).
 This should instantly get you into a trade with your stop loss and target also placed.
 If a confirmation screen pops up, that could slow you down.
 You can turn this off by selecting one-click trading in the Tools>Options>Trade>and selecting the One Click Trading box.

 Let’s look at some of the trade examples that have occurred based on variations of the Session High Low strategy.
 As mentioned, there are multiple ways to enter trades when the price approaches the high or low.

 At about 10:05 EST the price approached the daily low (blue horizontal line) set earlier in the London session.
 The price drifted higher.
-The price then fell close to the low and formed a consolidation.
+The price then fell near the low and formed a consolidation.
 We know that lots of people likely have stop orders (entry and exit) below that daily low level, so it is likely to get touched and shoot past, even if only briefly.
 A consolidation just above the daily low provided an entry opportunity.